open/close all folders

 - The Dick Van Dyke Show also went through this in the first season episode "The Meershatz Pipe."

 - Subverted in Malcolm in the Middle.
-After spending hours cleaning up the house after learning (they think) that Francis will be allowed to come home if they don't mess up their time spent alone in the house, the kids realize their parents will never believe it and proceed to make things messier than they were before.
+After spending hours cleaning up the house after learning (they think) that Francis will be allowed to come home if they don't mess up their time spent alone in the house, the kids realize their parents will never believe they kept everything so clean and proceed to make the room moderately messy so they won't investigate.

 - Scrubs Dr. Kelso was certain that what he wanted was to "not be needed" around the hospital.
 He got his wish in "His Story IV", much to his chagrin.